decent-chat/art/README.md

 ## Key points

 * :ok_hand: looks suspiciously like a 'd' (**d**ecent)
-* Not very complicated - easy to recognise
+* Not very complex - easy to recognise
-* The symbol often means something similar to 'decent' (ie. okay, fine, perfect)
+* The symbol often means something similar to 'decent' (eg. okay, fine, perfect)

 ## License